-Component

-Fixed Remuneration

-Delivered in Cash, comprising:

-- Base salary;

-- Statutory benefits (superannuation);

-- Other agreed benefits.

-Short-Term Incentive (STI)

-Delivered in Cash, and 50% of balance over \$100,000 in Deferred Equit over two years.

-Performance tested against a scorecard of financial and non-financial measures
+Component Purpose Fixed Remuneration Delivered in Cash, comprising: Primary reward for performing duties of job, and defined according to role, qualifications, experience, and skills against appropriate comparator group.
+This is reviewed annually.
+Base salary;Statutory benefits (superannuation);Other agreed benefits.
+Benchmarked against comparator data, to ensure market competitive fixed remuneration to attract, retain and motivate the appropriate talent.
+Short-Term Incentive (STI) Delivered in Cash, and 50% of balance over \$100,000 in Deferred Equity over two years.
+Reward to encourage performance against identified annual short-term financial and strategic objectives.
+Performance tested against a scorecard of financial and non-financial measures.
+Inclusion of risk gateway to foster acceptable risk behaviour.
+Deferred component encourages longer-term alignment with shareholders and retention.
 The Group Managing Director did not participate in the STI in FY24.

-Long-Term Incentive (LTI)

-Delivered in Performance Rights, subject to 3-year performance condition to KMP except for the Group Managing Director.
+Long-Term Incentive (LTI) Delivered in Performance Rights, subject to 3-year performance conditions to KMP except for the Group Managing Director.
+Reward to encourage performance against long-term group-wide objectives, to align key individuals with shareholder outcomes, and to encourage retention.
 The Group Managing Director participates in an LTI under the Loan Share Plan, as described further in this report.
 The first grant under each respective scheme was made in FY23.